bhardwajtulsiram/capstone-banking-java-project/README.md

 ## Troubleshooting

 - **Terraform Apply Issues:** Ensure your AWS credentials are valid and IAM permissions are sufficient
+- **SonarQube Analysis Fails:** Verify SonarQube server is reachable, authentication tokens are valid, and Jenkins is properly configured with SonarQube plugins
 - **Docker Push Fails:** Check DockerHub credentials in Jenkins
 - **Ansible SSH Issues:** Ensure Jenkins has SSH access to EC2s, and inventory file is correct
 - **Ports:** Ensure port 8099 is open in the EC2 security group